View Regina Monahan's Obituary on scrantontimes.com and share memories

 ?Gina was preceded in death by her paternal grandparents, Joseph and Annarose Van Wie; maternal grandparents, Neddo and Kaddy Walsh; aunt, Mary Lil Walsh; and uncle, John Van Wie.

-?Special thanks to Hospice of the Sacred Heart, its dedicated staff and Dr. Darlene Dunay for their compassion and care.
+?Special thanks to Hospice of the Sacred Heart, their dedicated staff and Dr. Darlene Dunay for their compassion and care.

 ?A Mass of Christian Burial will be held Monday at 10 a.m. in St. Paul's Roman Catholic Church, Penn Avenue, Scranton.
 People are asked to go directly to the church.